 If stmt.type is break and stmt.target is in the current label set, return (normal, V, empty).

-If stmt.type is not continue || stmt.target is not in the current label set, then
+If stmt.type is not continue or stmt.target is not in the current label set, then

 If stmt is an abrupt completion, return stmt.